800-851-6377

 Snowshoeing

-Cook Forest State Park has close to 30 miles of hiking trails, all of which are open to snowshoeing in the winter.
-Three groomed trails are available: Toms Run Road, Fire Tower Road, and a section of Forest Drive.
-(Fire Tower Road is the closest to Hominy Ridge Cabins and Gift Shop (Note that cross-country skiers have the right of way on groomed trails, and you should avoid snowshoeing in ski tracks, when possible.)
+Cook Forest State Park boasts of nearly 30 miles of hiking trails that are open for snowshoeing during winter.
+There are three groomed trails available for this activity: Toms Run Road, Fire Tower Road, and a section of Forest Drive.
+However, please note that cross-country skiers have the right of way on groomed trails, and you should avoid snowshoeing in their tracks, whenever possible.

 Otter Spotting